 - Pain and Suffering and/or Wage Loss

-There is only $1,166.67 left over from the initial amount of the $25,000.00 settlement for any pain and suffering or loss of income damages if we pay all of the providers dollar for dollar what they billed.
+There is now $10,166.67 left over from the initial amount of the $25,000.00 settlement.
+This is to cover any pain and suffering or loss of income damages if we pay all of the providers dollar for dollar what they billed.
 In order to put money in our client’s pocket, we must engage in negotiations with the medical providers to reduce the total of the bills.
 This can be a pretty lengthy process depending on the provider, but definitely in the best interest of the client.
-While I cannot ethically guarantee a client that we will be able to reduce their bills to a certain amount, I can guarantee that we will do everything in our power to put the most money in their pocket that we can.
+I cannot ethically guarantee a client that we will be able to reduce their bills to a certain amount.
+I can guarantee that we will do everything available to put the most money in their pocket.

 If you or someone you love is injured in an accident, it is important to speak with experienced attorneys who will fight to put every dollar they can in your pocket.
-For more information on what to do if you have been in an accident, call the Brooks Law Group at 1-888-We-Mean-It.
+For more information on what to do if you have been in an accident, call the Brooks Law Group at (800)-LAW-3030 or fill out a free case review form on our website!